Anas-Allouch/Sequential-Gearbox-Design/01_First_Design/README.md

   failed early designs into a structured, technically valid gearbox model.

+## Notes on Excel Tables

+The Excel files in `02_Excel_Calculations` are **raw engineering worksheets**, not formatted reports.
+They store:
+- intermediate values used by MATLAB scripts,
+- extracted forces and geometries,
+- safety factors calculated using MATLAB,
+- and other working data.

+Their purpose is to support calculations, not to present final, polished tables.
+Clean, validated versions of these data sets will be produced in a later stage once the full design is refined.

 ## Notes on CAD Models
 SolidWorks part models and technical drawings are **not yet finalized**.
 They will be developed once all dimensions, stresses, safety factors, and